brndnmtthws/brndn-io/content/posts/transcend-the-bullshit/index.md

 You can usually detect bullshit by analyzing incentives.
 Once you can properly recognize the bullshit, you can transcend it and reach the next plane of existence—not bullshit-free (because there will always be some), but bullshit-aware and bullshit-resistant.

-I invite everyone to join me up here.
-The view is clearer, the air is fresher, and the conversations are infinitely more interesting.
-It might seem like a lonely path at first, but you'll find that many people are quietly searching for the same thing—relationships and communities built on something more substantial than shared delusions.
+It's a lonely path at first, or it can feel that way.
+Then you start noticing who else is tired of pretending, and those are usually the people worth talking to.

 PS: If you're a book publisher and you want to help me publish my book "Everything's Bullshit", LMK thanks.
 I await your email.
 (See?
 Even I can't resist a little bullshit sometimes.)